Towards Online Multi-Modal Social Interaction Understanding: Introduction

 \section{Introduction}

-Multi-modal Social Interaction Understanding (MMSI) focuses on interpreting complex interactions among multiple participants by leveraging both verbal and non-verbal cues, such as language, gestures, and gaze~\cite{lee2024towards, mathur2024advancing, lai2023werewolf, lee2024modeling, ghosh2023automatic, chen2017survey, ben2021video}.
-Key tasks in MMSI include speaking target identification, pronoun coreference resolution, and mentioned player prediction~\cite{lee2024modeling}.
-MMSI is pivotal for advancing human-robot social interactions, enhancing applications such as AI-powered assistants for social assistance and collaborations.
-For example, smart AR glasses can aid autistic individuals in understanding social cues~\cite{haber2020making, elsherbini2023towards}, while intelligent robots can get involved with humans at social events~\cite{breazeal2016social}.
-Hence, the development of MMSI has garnered significant interest within the computer vision community~\cite{lee2024modeling}.
+Multimodal Social Interaction Understanding (MMSI) plays a critical role in advancing human-AI social interaction, aiming to interpret social behaviors by jointly leveraging verbal and non-verbal cues~\citep{lee2024towards, lai2023werewolf, lee2024modeling}.
+Recent work has explored tasks such as speaking target identification, pronoun coreference resolution, and mentioned player prediction.
+One common goal is to identify a speaker’s referent among multiple participants using recorded dialogues and video streams.
+For example, as illustrated in Figure~\ref{fig:abs-offline-online} (1), when a user asks \textit{Which player is the speaker referring to?} at a moment, the model analyzes the multimodal input and responds, “Player0.”
+MMSI can enable applications such as AI-powered assistants for social support and collaborative tasks.
+Smart AR glasses, for instance, can help autistic individuals better understand social cues~\citep{haber2020making, elsherbini2023towards}, while intelligent assistants can actively participate in social settings~\citep{breazeal2016social}.
+As a result, MMSI has attracted growing interest from the social AI research community~\citep{lee2024towards, li2024socialgpt, Feng2025TMLR-SocialAgents}.

-Prior studies primarily focused on \textit{offline} setting, extracting language-keypoint features by leveraging both past and future contexts at a given moment~\cite{lee2024modeling}.
-However, real-world AI assistants must interpret and respond to social dynamics in real time without access to future information (\ie, an \textit{online} setting).
-To bridge this gap, we introduce Online-MMSI, a new problem setting aiming to develop a more responsive and practical intelligent system.
-As illustrated in Figure~\ref{fig:abs-online}, when prompted with a query such as \textit{Which player is the speaker referring to?}, the AI assistant must reply based solely on previous frames and utterances.
+Prior MMSI studies focused on \textit{offline} setting, conducting referent identification by leveraging both past and future context at a given moment~\citep{lee2024modeling}.
+They rely on extended transcripts and video data, producing responses with inherent delays.
+However, real-world AI assistants are expected to respond in real time, interpreting and responding to social dynamics without access to future information (i.e., \textit{online} setting).
+To bridge this gap, we introduce Online-MMSI, a new problem formulation where models must perform MMSI tasks using only historical information.
+This setting is crucial for building responsive, real-time intelligent systems that are practical and deployable in real-world social environments.

-However, relying solely on past information can leave the model uncertain about social cues that often become clear through subsequent context.
-As illustrated in Figure~\ref{fig:abs-online}, in the speaking target identification task, when Player2 says, “I robbed with you,” the referent Player0 later responds with “You robbed me,” providing crucial cues for the model to identify whom Player2 is referring to.
-Similarly, in the pronoun coreference resolution and mentioned player prediction tasks, when a speaker refers to another participant, subsequent utterances from others often help clarify the referent.
-Hence, without access to future context, models experience a significant performance drop in the online setting.